 - EXERCISE – is one of the best natural ways to produce both serotonin, dopamine and endorphins.
 Vigorous exercise is best because the stronger the physical demand you place on your body, the greater the release of endorphins.
 You should try weight training and high and low intensity exercises.
 Work out as long as you can.

-Foods that Can Naturally Increase Serotonin and Dopamine
+Naturally Increase Serotonin and Dopamine through these foods

 You can increase critical neurotransmitters in the brain by eating the right foods, these include:

 - Eat carbohydrate rich meals and lots of vegetables.
 Healthy choices include whole grain breads, whole grain pasta, rice, brocolli, spinach lettuce, etc. Eating fat processed foods will do the opposite.
 Eat better and improve how you feel. (now to contradict myself)

 - Eat sweet foods like chocolate (sparingly), only a couple squares of good quality chocolate with a high percentage of Cocoa in it can raise these chemicals.